 This message indicates that the terminal ID (POIID) in the payment request is incorrect, or that the terminal is in the inventory of the Company account and hasn't been assigned to a merchant account or store that allows processing payments.

-- On the payment terminal, open the terminal information (press 5 and then the Confirm button or refer to the instructions for your payment terminal model) and verify that the terminal ID in the format [device model]-[serial number] matches the POIID that you specified in the payment request.
+- On the payment terminal, open the terminal information (press 5 and then the Confirm button or see the instructions for your payment terminal model) and verify that the terminal ID in the format [device model]-[serial number] matches the POIID that you specified in the payment request.
 For example, P400Plus-123456789.

 Declined payment